 The Colt Single Action Army was the king of revolvers in the year of 1890.
 Remington; however, was not ready to concede to the popularity of the Colt SAA just yet.
 Thus, was born the Remington Model 1890 New Model Army revolver.

-Prior to the 1890 Remington New Army revolver was, among others, the Remington-Beals Model 1858 revolver, both in its original percussion configuration and as a metallic cartridge conversion, as well as around the world both in its original percussion configuration and as a metallic cartridge conversion, as used in the American West as well as around the world.
-The Remington Model 1875 Single Action Army (a.k.a.
-Improved Army or Frontier Army) followed the 1858 Remington New Army revolver and was a pure cartridge revolver chambered in .45 Colt, .44-40 Winchester, and .44 Remington.
-The Remington Model 1875 Single Action Army was manufactured from 1875 to 1889 and in the latter year underwent a major design change to become the Remington Model 1890 New Model Army revolver.
+Prior to the 1890 Remington New Army revolver was, among others, the Remington-Beals Model 1858 revolver, both in its original percussion configuration and as a metallic cartridge conversion.
+Following the 1858 revolver was the Remington Model 1875 Single Action Army, a pure cartridge revolver chambered in .45 Colt, .44-40 Winchester, and .44 Remington that was manufactured from 1875 to 1889.
+In the latter year, the 1875 Remington underwent a major design change to become the Remington Model 1890 New Model Army revolver.

 The Remington Model 1890 New Model Army revolver was manufactured from 1890 to 1896; wherein, it became the last single-action revolver manufactured by Remington.
 Unit cost was $10.70 and only around 2,000 were produced.
 In its original form, it is one of the most sought-after of Remington handguns.
 The Remington Model 1890 New Model Army revolver was primarily used by Indian tribal police and one tribal policeman, it is said, used a Remington Model 1890 New Model Army revolver to dispatch Sitting Bull (“…police officer, Red Tomahawk, shot Sitting Bull in the head, and he dropped to the ground.” – Source: https://en.wikipedia.org/wiki/Sitting_Bull#Death_and_burial).